SCOREC/meshFields/docs/addingShapeFunctionsForOmegah.md

 # Adding Shape Functions for Omega_h Element Topologies {#adding-shape-functions-omegah}

+Shape functions for an element topology are defined within a shape function struct (e.g., @ref MeshField::LinearTriangleShape).
+Mapping between the ordering used for those shape functions and those used in the mesh database (currently just Omega\_h) is through a mapping struct (see
+@ref step2 below).
+DOF values are stored in @ref MeshField::Field which needs to be associated with a shape function and mapping via a @ref ShapeField to provide the needed per entity/dof access operators.

+Note, as of MeshFields version 1.1.0 only interpolating Lagrange linear and quadratic triangles and tetrahedra are supported.
+As such, there may be deficiencies in the interface to support other types of shape functions.
+Please use https://github.com/SCOREC/meshFields/issues to report any problems or ask questions.

 This guide walks through every step required to add a new shape function for an Omega\_h element topology (triangle, tetrahedron, quad, etc.).
 The steps are:

 1. Define the **shape function struct** in `src/MeshField_Shape.hpp`